Jared Keeso: Career

 Keeso starred as hockey coach, player, and commentator Don Cherry in two CBC television movies about Cherry's life.
 The first, Keep Your Head Up Kid: The Don Cherry Story, aired in early 2010, and was followed by The Wrath of Grapes: The Don Cherry Story II in 2012.
 For his performances, he won a Leo Award for Best Lead Performance by a Male in a Feature Length Drama and a Gemini Award for Best Performance by an Actor in a Leading Role in a Dramatic Program or Mini-Series.

 In 2013, Keeso and Mike Borden created Play Fun Games Pictures on YouTube.
 The channel became an immediate success thanks to a series of shorts sketches depicting the quintessential Canadian farmer and the associated struggles.
 The series, Letterkenny Problems, has attracted over 100 million views (as of January 2022), and became the basis for the hit 2016 sitcom Letterkenny.
 The sketches and TV series are both shot in Sudbury, Ontario.

-In 2014, Keeso starred in a Heritage Minute about the Winnipeg Falcons, a team of Icelandic-Canadian hockey players who served in the First World War, and later won the country's first Olympic Gold medal in hockey.
+In 2014, Keeso starred in a Heritage Minute about the Winnipeg Falcons, a team of Icelandic-Canadian hockey players who served in the First World War, and later won the country's first Olympic gold medal in hockey.

-Following the cult like success of Letterkenny, in 2022 Keeso created a spin off series focusing on the titular character of Shoresy which is also set and shot in Sudbury.
+Following the cult success of Letterkenny, in 2022 Keeso created a spin-off series Shoresy, focusing on the titular character of Shoresy which is also set and shot in Sudbury.

 Keeso has had a variety of other roles in both television series and movies, including as Ben Chartier in the 2014 English-language adaptation of 19-2, for which he won a Canadian Screen Award for Best Performance by an Actor in a Continuing Leading Dramatic Role.
 He also has less prominent roles in a few other films, such as Nicholas in Smokin' Aces 2: Assassins' Ball; Adam in the high-school themed Lifetime original movie Seven Deadly Sins; and Simon in the drug-themed Charlie.